 Here we discuss the phenomenological approach (Ginzburg-Landau (GL) theory) of the superconductivity, first proposed by Ginzburg and Landau long before the development of the microscopic theory [the Bardeen-Cooper-Schrieffer (BCS) theory].
-The complicated mathematical approach of the BCS theory is replaced by a relatively simple second-order differential equation with the boundary condition.
+The complicated mathematical approach of the BCS theory is replaced by a relatively simple second-order differential equation with the boundary conditions.
 In principle, the GL equation allows the order parameter, the field and the currents to be calculated.
 However, these equations are still non-linear and the calculations are rather complicated and in general purely numerical.
-In this article, we make use of the Mathematica programs to solve the GL equation numerically.
-This makes it much easier for students to understand the essential points of the superconducting behaviors.
 The time dependent GL theory is not included in this article.